ugr-sail/sinergym/docs/source/pages/installation.rst

 ***********************

 As we have told you in section :ref:`Manual installation`, Python environment can be set up using *python_environment.yml* with *conda*.
-However, we can make an installation using the github repository itself:
+However, we can make an installation using the Github repository itself:

 .. code:: sh